MichaelBelousov/MichaelBelousov.github.io/src/src/blog/funding-open-source-with-profiling.md

 deployed code to every client anyway.

-But a general profiling session of several of your core projects is probably a good start, and should give you some insight into who's shoulders you might have not realized you've been standing on this whole time.
+But a general profiling session of several of your core projects is probably a good start, and should give you some insight into whose shoulders you might have not realized you've been standing on this whole time.